-Yang is an expert in consumer decision making.
+Yang Yang is an expert in consumer decision making in the Warrington College of Business.
 Her research interests include judgement and decision making, consumption experience, social influence, and AI and algorithmic bias in marketing, and technology and consumers.

 Industry Expertise (3)